suanthuy/learning-note/English/TOEIC Speaking/Thay Long Toeic Speaking/Mock test 11.md

 00:00:14.880 have 45 seconds to read the text aloud 00:00:17.880 begin preparing now
 00:01:05.640 begin reading now
-00:01:07.760 are you hungry for the best pizza in the 00:01:10.799 city then cause a top of the pizza for 00:01:13.740 quick delivery of our fresh hot pizza in 00:01:17.580 addition to a wide selection of pizzas 00:01:20.040 and toppings we also make delicious 00:01:22.560 pasta dishes salads and breadsticks for 00:01:26.759 your convenience you can even place your 00:01:29.159 order online for quick pick up for or 00:01:32.580 delivery so the next time you're 00:01:35.220 thinking about what to do for dinner 00:01:37.439 give us a call and let us take of 00:01:40.140 everything
 00:01:43.380 begin preparing now
 00:02:31.020 begin reading now
-00:02:32.959 as a guess of High Point Hotel all 00:02:36.840 travelers can enjoy free access to our 00:02:39.660 modern fitness center located on the 00:02:43.019 15th floor the center offers you all of 00:02:46.200 the latest exercise equipment to help 00:02:48.959 you stay in shape the Phoenix Center has 00:02:52.379 personal trainers to make sure you get 00:02:55.019 the most of your workouts when your 00:02:57.959 workout is finished you can relax in 00:03:00.720 large outdoor swimming pool that offers 00:03:03.660 great views of the city
 00:03:08.220 in this part of the test you will 00:03:10.200 describe the picture on the screen as 00:03:11.879 much as detail as you can